carlablanco/dlp-to-data-catalog-asset/README.md

 gcloud projects add-iam-policy-binding PROJECT_ID --member=user:YOUR_USER_ACCOUNT --role=roles/iam.serviceAccountTokenCreator
 ```
 Replace YOUR_USER_ACCOUNT with your user account email.

+Once authenticated, you will have the necessary permissions to access Google Cloud Platform resources securely using the service account.
+If you have any questions or need further assistance, please consult the [official documentation](https://cloud.google.com/docs/authentication/getting-started) or reach out to our support team.

 ### Environment Setup and Package Installation
 To set up the environment and install the required packages, follow these steps: